Getting Started with File Dumps

 Access Credentials

-In order to obtain your Access Credentials, please read the File Dumps page or contact us.
+To obtain your access credentials, review the File Dumps page or contact us directly.

-Note: Do not share your access credentials publicly such as in emails, source control, chats etc. This
+Note: Do not share your access credentials publicly (in emails, source control, chats etc.).
+Your credentials will be automatically decommissioned if you do so.

 Authentication

-There are many tools that can be used to access the data, always check with your security and devops team which is the most suitable tool for your company.
+There are many tools that can be used to access our file dump data.
+Check with your security or DevOps team to determine which is the most suitable for your company.

 Cyberduck

-launch it and click on Open Connection -> choose Amazon S3 from the dropdown.
+After installing and launching the Cyberduck software, click Open Connection and choose Amazon S3 from the dropdown.

 ExpanDrive

-launch it and click on the large "+" button in the bottom-left section -> choose Amazon S3.
+After installing the software, launch it and click on the large "+" button in the bottom-left.
+Then choose Amazon S3.

 Automation with AWS CLI